sguox002/leetcode/leetcode-all.md

 if the substring contains c, it must contain all occurences of c. if there are multiple answers, return the one with min total length.
 - find each char's first and last index.
-- extend range using inside chars.
+- extend range using inside chars. -this is very tricky. (once we found the interval no change the we stop)
 - sort intervals and get the max non-overlapping substrings. always uses smaller segment first.
 Very hard.
 ->>